-In September-October 2018, a 3-week sample of Eternus was sent to volunteers.
-Volunteers were selected to include a mix of people who were and were not currently taking Qualia.
+In September-October 2018, a 3-week sample of Qualia Life (formerly called Eternus) was sent to volunteers.
+Volunteers were selected to include a mix of people who were and were not currently taking Qualia Mind.
 No information was given on what product was intended to do, ingredients contained in the product, or expected responses.
 Instructions were to take 8 capsules with breakfast 5 days a week, with 2 off days, for 3 weeks.
 All participants were asked to complete a survey questionnaire after 5 days, 2 weeks, and 3 weeks.
 Seventy-one persons completed the 3 weeks of supplementation and provided responses to the survey.

 The gut and brain are constantly communicating and influencing each other.
 This interaction is called the gut-brain axis.
 It means that what goes on in the gut can affect how the brain performs, influencing how we think, feel and behave.
 In this article, we explore the gut-brain connection and how the brain and the gut, our second brain, influence each other.

 In 1958, Jack Preiss and Philip Handler published a scientific paper describing how NAD+ was made from niacin in three steps.(1) This pathway was later named the Preiss-Handler pathway after the co-discoverers.
 It describes the enzyme steps needed to convert niacin into the NAD+ molecule.